tailhook/vagga/docs/build_commands.rst

    - !UbuntuUniverse
    - !Install [checkinstall]

 The ``!UbuntuRepo`` command adds additional repository.
-For example to add marathon_ repository you may write:
+For example, to add marathon_ repository you may write: